buoyancy99/diffusion-forcing/README.md

 This is the v1.5 code base for our paper [Diffusion Forcing: Next-token Prediction Meets Full-Sequence Diffusion](https://boyuan.space/diffusion-forcing).
 The **main** branch contains our latest reimplementation with temporal attention (recommended) while the **paper** branch contains RNN code used by original paper for reproduction purpose.

-Diffusion Forcing v2 is coming very soon!
-There is a stronger technique to achieve infinite, consistent video generation uniquely enabled by diffusion forcing.
-We are actively investigating that so please stay tuned.
-We will also release latent diffusion code by then that allows you to scale up to higher resolution / longer videos!
+[Diffusion Forcing v2](https://boyuan.space/history-guidance/) is released!
+It is a stronger technique to roll out extremely long video generation, with modern architectures like DiT and latent diffusion.
+Please check out its [github repo](https://github.com/kwsong0113/diffusion-forcing-transformer) as well if you are only interested in video generation.

 ![plot](teaser.png)